 Case Study Description

 The Flight Control Systems (FCSs) in Airbus aircraft provide the functionality for take-off and landing, and consist of three types of computers: the Elevator and Aileron Computers (ELACs); the Spoiler and Elevator Computers (SECs); and the Slat and Flap Control Computers (SFCCs).
-Redundancy of operations on each computer’s type is important to provide system’s reliability in the event of disasters, see [82]Mason [111].
+Redundancy of operations on each computer’s type is important to provide system’s reliability in the event of disasters, see Mason [82].
 In this case study, we focus only on the SFCC, which controls the movements of Slats and Flaps.
-The functionality of Slats and Flaps is described by Hutchins [140][155]:
+The functionality of Slats and Flaps is described by Hutchins [140]:

 “The wings of airliners are designed to enable fast flight, yet performance and safety considerations require airlines to fly relatively slowly just after takeoff and before landing.
 The wings generate ample lift at high speeds, but the shapes designed for high speed cannot generate enough lift to keep the airplane flying at low speeds.
 In order to solve this problem aircrafts are equipped with devices, called Slats and Flaps that change the shape and area of the wing.
 The part on the leading edge of the wing is called a Slat, while the part on the trailing edge of the wing is called a Flap, both can move along metal tracks built into the wings.
 They are normally retracted in flight, giving the wing a very clean aerodynamic shape.
 For slow flight, Slats and Flaps are extended, enlarging the wing and increasing its coefficient of lift.
 The positions of the Slats and Flaps define the configurations of the wings.
 In a “clean” wing configuration, the Slats and Flaps are entirely retracted.
 There is a lower limit on the speed at which the airplane can be flown in this configuration.
 Below this limit, the wing can no longer produce lift.
 This condition is called a wing stall.
 The stall has an abrupt onset and invariably leads to loss of altitude.
 Stalls at low altitude are very dangerous.
 The minimum maneuvering speed for a given configuration and aircraft weight is a speed that guarantees a reasonable margin of safety above the stall speed.
 Flying slower than this speed is dangerous because the airplane is nearer to a stall.
 Changing the configuration of the wing by extending the Slats and Flaps, lowers the stall speed of the wing, thus permitting the airplane to fly safely at slower speeds.
 In order to maintain safe flight at slower speeds, the crew member must extend the Slats and Flaps to produce the appropriate wing configurations at the right speeds”.